synaodev/leviathan-racket/README.md

   - Can use MinGW & vcpkg on Linux for cross-compiling to Windows.
 - MacOS:
   - Install Xcode and Xcode Command-Line Tools in order to use OpenGL headers (yes, seriously).
   - Vcpkg is absolutely required.
-You /can/ install several required packages using homebrew (Angelscript, GLM, EnTT, Nlohmann JSON), but openal-soft is always ignored in favor of OpenAL.Framework.
+It's possible to install a few required packages using homebrew (Angelscript, GLM, EnTT, Nlohmann JSON), but openal-soft is always ignored in favor of OpenAL.Framework.
   - There are tons of other little problems (especially with SDL2 and OpenGL), but in short: It's incredibly cumbersome to setup a build environment without vcpkg.
 - Linux:
   - Debian/Ubuntu: